- stackable furniture

 - religious studies

-- participate in site visits: Indianapolis Museum of Art, Indiana Humanities Council, and the Indiana Historical Society
+- participate in site visits: Chicago Art Institute, Indiana Humanities Council

-- participate in community service and events intended to enrich student development in cultural exploration and understanding.
+- Exposure and interaction with faculty intended to enrich student development in cultural exploration and understanding.

 - College of Science and Humanities